mrsarm/fq/README.md

 ### Tests

-Tests are built with CHEAT <http://users.jyu.fi/~sapekiis/cheat/index.html>, an unit testing framework for C/C++ programming language.
+Tests are built with CHEAT <https://github.com/Tuplanolla/cheat>, a unit testing framework for C/C++ programming language, and can be executed with CMake CTest:

+    $ make test

-To run the tests, first build the project and then execute:
+To run the tests and see all the output in the console (specially if the tests fail), first build the project (`make`) and then execute:

     $ out/test_fq